- AI technology in healthcare

 They can also help prioritize during times of staff shortage.
 Likewise, identifying an increased risk of unplanned hospitalization can help clinicians proactively intervene and avoid them.

 Radiologists and cardiologists make it much easier for themselves to work with images and scans, thanks to the capabilities of AI.
-Technological advances in this area allow you to prioritize critical cases, avoid potential errors in reading electronic health records (EHR data) and establish more accurate diagnoses.
+Technological advances in this area allow you to prioritize critical cases, avoid potential errors in reading electronic health records (EHR data) and electronic medical records (EMR) and establish more accurate diagnoses.

 The Patient Brief examines past diagnoses and medical procedures, laboratory findings, medical history, and existing allergies and provides radiologists and cardiologists with a summary that focuses on the context of the images.
-The product can be integrated with any structure of the medical unit's system, accessible from any communication workstation or device on the network, and be updated without affecting the daily activities of the medical department.
+The product can be integrated with any structure of the medical unit's system, accessible from any communication workstation or some medical devices on the neural networks, and be updated without affecting the daily activities of the medical department.

 Supercomputers have been used to predict, based on databases of molecular structures, which potential drugs will, or not, be effective for various diseases.
-AI algorithms can identify new drugs, track their toxic potential and mechanisms of action.
-This technology has led to creating a drug discovery platform that allows the company to repurpose existing drugs.
+AI and machine learning algorithms can identify new drugs, track their toxic potential and mechanisms of action.
+This healthcare technology has led to creating a drug discovery platform that allows the company to repurpose existing drugs.